C. V. Anand

 C. V. Anand is an Indian Police Service officer.
-He is the Special Chief Secretary (Home) to the Government of Telangana.
-He earlier served as the Commissioner of Police, Hyderabad City and as the Director General, Anti-Corruption Bureau and as the Commissioner of Police, Cyberabad.
+He is the Director General of Police of Telangana.
+He earlier served as the Commissioner of Police, Hyderabad City and as the Commissioner of Police, Cyberabad.

 Early life and education

 Anand was born in Ranga Reddy district.
 The family later moved to Hyderabad.
 He was schooled at The Hyderabad Public School, Begumpet.
 He was part of the batch of 1986.
 Anand then enrolled for a bachelor's degree in arts at Nizam College.
 He subsequently attended the University College of Arts, Osmania University.
 He obtained his Master of Arts degree in economics with a gold medal.

 A budding cricketer, Anand was part of the India national under-19 cricket team.
 He also played for the Hyderabad cricket team at the U-19 and the U-22 levels.
 He represented Osmania University in the Inter-varsity cricket tournaments.

 In 1990, Anand appeared for the Civil Services Examination and cleared it in his first attempt.
 He was ranked 147.
 He opted for the Indian Police Service (IPS) and was allotted his home cadre of Andhra Pradesh.